New York Society for the Suppression of Vice: History

 The NYSSV was founded by Anthony Comstock and his supporters in the Young Men's Christian Association.
 In May 1873, the NYSSV was chartered by the New York state legislature, which granted its agents the powers of search, seizure, and arrest, and awarded the society half of all fines levied in resulting cases.
+William Henry Parsons headed this Society from 1930 to 1935.

 Later that year, The New York Times said that the Society's efforts would be in vain because "widely read newspapers can flaunt criminal advertisements, or prurient or sensuous descriptions and accounts of the proceedings of the divorce courts, and other nastiness, before their readers, not only unpunished, but with the moral support of the oftentimes respectable and religious families that patronize them."
 The New York Daily Herald complimented the Society for suppressing obscene literature that causes "destruction of the corner stone of our societal system" and has "tainted and poisoned" the minds of children.

 After Comstock's death in 1915, he was succeeded by John S. Sumner.
 In 1947, the organization's name was changed to the Society to Maintain Public Decency because the former name no longer described the society's work.

 After Sumner's retirement in 1950, the organization was dissolved.